KnowPulse-KnowledgeBase/helium-exporter/index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "How to use KnowPulse Helium Data Exporter to downnload pedigree and categorical data and for visualization using Helium Pedigree Visualization Framework"
+title: "How to use KnowPulse Helium Data Exporter to download pedigree and categorical data and for visualization using Helium Pedigree Visualization Framework"

 # Single Sentence purpose for this lesson.
 short-purpose: "This lesson will show you how to export raw phenotypic data and germplasm from KnowPulse Helium Data Exporter for visualization using Helium Pedigree Visualization Framework."